 In J 11/88 (OJ 1989, 433) the board held that any time limit under the EPC 1973 which expired within the period of interruption or dislocation was extended by operation of law.
 Accordingly, if the President of the EPO did not issue a statement as to the duration of that period, because he did not have the relevant information at the right time, this could not affect the rights of a person adversely affected by the interruption or dislocation.
 Whether or not an interruption qualified as a "general interruption" was a question of fact, which had to be decided in the light of any credible information available; in case of doubt, the EPO should make official enquiries of its own motion in application of Art.
 114(1) EPC 1973.

-In J 3/90 (OJ 1991, 550) the Legal Board of Appeal interpreted the concept of a general interruption, explaining that R. 85(2) EPC 1973 was not restricted to nationwide interruptions.
-In the case at issue, the board decided that the limited geographical extent of the disruption did not disqualify the interruption from being general.
+In J 3/90 (OJ 1991, 550) the Legal Board interpreted the concept of a general interruption, explaining that R. 85(2) EPC 1973 was not restricted to nationwide interruptions.
+In the case in hand, the board decided that the limited geographical extent of the disruption did not disqualify the interruption from being general.
 Whether or not a representative had undertaken all possible measures to avoid the effects of a postal strike was not a relevant test under R. 85(2) EPC 1973.